A model-agnostic analysis of hybrid stars with reactive interfaces: Discussion

 The probable existence of SSHSs opens new interesting scenarios in NS physics and astrophysics.
 For the hadronic matter EOS, it remarks that stiff and ultra stiff hadronic EOSs are still viable and compatible with current observations.
 For the quark matter EOS, the possibility of reaching densities tens of times greater than those normally expected in NSs, reinforces the astrophysical significance of studies that explore perturbative QCD in the low-temperature and high-density regime \cite{Kurkela:2009gj,Kurkela:2014vha,Gorda:2018gpy}.
 It also shows that there is not necessarily a tension between astrophysical observations and the theoretically expected conformal limit of the speed of sound \cite{Reed:2019ezm,Bedaque:2014sqa}: large observed masses and radii would be explained by hadronic matter with very repulsive contributions and a large sound speed, while the small deformability of GW170817 is naturally explained by a high-pressure first-order phase transition to weakly interacting dense quark matter with $c_{s}^{2} \rightarrow 1 / 3$.
 For astrophysics, a new scenario for the existence of two families of NSs is available, together with the standard hybrid star one \cite{Alford:2013aca,Benic:2014jia,Christian:2019qer,Shahrbaf:2019vtf} and the proposal of joint existence of hadronic and self-bound strange quark stars \cite{Bombaci:2004mt,Drago:2015cea}.
-Compared to twin stars already studied in the literature, twins involving SSHSs could span a much wider mass range, between $\sim 1~M_{\odot}$ to more than $2~M_{\odot}$.
-This opens the possibility of catastrophic conversions between stars of both branches with a more significant event rate and may produce extremely energetic transients that could be observed as GRBs, GW bursts, and neutrino emissions.
+Compared to twin stars already studied in the literature, twins involving SSHSs may span a wider mass range, approximately between $\sim 1\, M_{\odot}$ to more than $2\,M_{\odot}$.